 We will cover a quick and easy method of creating the staging area in the rest of this guide.

 As a best practice before beginning any staging or cloning, it is advisable to backup your entire site.

 Step One: Go into cPanel and choose Softaculous Apps Installer

 Step Two: Select Installations at the top of the page

 Step Three: Find your desired WordPress installation and click the double paper icon.

 Step Four: In the staging window, fill in the appropriate fields, then click the create staging button.

 Step Five: WordPress is now creating the staging area

-Step Six: Now that the staging area installation is complete make note of the provided links to access.
-Click the return to overview link
+Step Six: Now that the staging area installation is complete,e note the provided links to access.
+Click the return to overview link.

 Step Seven: As you can see, we now have an additional installation listed.
-Make note of the staging installation area icon, when desired, you click this button to push the site installation into your live environment, along with all of your changes and updates.
+Make a note of the staging installation area icon when desired.
+You click this button to push the site installation into your live environment, along with all of your changes and updates.